aws-samples/code-server-setup-with-cloudformation/README.md

 ## Deploy

-Deploying the vscode-server-stack.yaml stack will:

-- Create an EC2 instance and install the [code server](https://github.com/coder/code-server) using UserData.
-- Expose the code server via a CloudFront distribution.

-You can use CLI as the below command to deploy the stack or use the AWS CloudFormation console.
+To deploy the stack, you can use CLI as the below command or use the AWS CloudFormation console.

 ```bash
 aws cloudformation create-stack \